-SECURE ENCLOSURE - An enclosure from which an animal cannot escape unless freed by the owner.
+SECURE ENCLOSURE - An enclosure, including a house, from which an animal cannot escape unless freed by the owner.
 An Animal Enforcement Officer, in his/her discretion, may determine whether or not there is a secure enclosure on the premises.

 SEVERE INJURY - Any injury that results in broken bones or lacerations, or requires cosmetic surgery or hospitalization.